pnp/blog/content/post/updates-on-the-microsoft-365-platform-community-calls.md

 ## Microsoft 365 community calls - available for everyone to join

-Here\'s a summary of existing Microsoft 365 calls and the structure for future.
+Here's a summary of existing Microsoft 365 calls and the structure for future.
 Join on the calls to hear about the latest features and to engage with the community.
 All community calls are recorded.
 Call summaries are published as blog post articles at [Microsoft 365 PnP Tech